skanenje/Jam-Text/README.md

 A high-performance text indexer implementation using SimHash fingerprints based on vector similarity with random hyperplanes.
 Written in Go, it provides an efficient way to index and search large text files.

-## The Text Indexer Works By
+## How It Works

+The text indexer uses a combination of techniques for efficient text similarity search:

-1. Splitting text files into fixed-size chunks (default 4KB)
+1. **Chunking**: Text files are split into fixed-size chunks (default 4KB) using a parallel worker pool for performance
-2. Converting each chunk to a normalized word frequency vector
+2. **Vectorization**: Each chunk is converted to a normalized word frequency vector using either:
+   - Simple frequency-based vectorization
+   - N-gram based vectorization
+3. **SimHash Generation**:
-3. Using random hyperplanes to generate SimHash fingerprints
+   - Uses 64-bit SimHash fingerprints
-4. Building an in-memory index that maps fingerprints to file positions
-5. Allowing quick lookups based on hash values
+   - Implements random hyperplane generation for consistent hashing
+   - Employs parallel processing for hyperplane generation
+4. **Similarity Detection**:
+   - Uses Hamming distance for comparing SimHash fingerprints
+   - Supports configurable similarity thresholds
+   - Includes locality-sensitive hashing for faster similarity search

 ## Features

-- Multi-threaded processing for faster indexing
+- Multi-threaded processing using worker pools for chunk processing
-- Vector-based SimHash computation using random hyperplanes
+- Vector-based SimHash computation using 128-dimensional vectors
+- 64 random hyperplanes for fingerprint generation
 - Efficient memory use with normalized word-frequency vectors
-- Clean command-line interface matching the specification
+- Clean command-line interface
 - Serialized index storage using Gob encoding

 ## Building the Application